Histoire d’Or is France’s leading jewellery chain, retailing gold, silver and costume jewellery in more than 200 stores.

-Prior to Silverfleet Capital’s investment, Histoire d’Or was operating 124 stores, a number which it had been steadily growing over the years.
-We were convinced that there was an opportunity to accelerate the roll-out of an already proven store concept, and in March 2006 we backed the existing management team, led by Eric Belmonte, in a tertiary buy-out.
+Before our investment, Histoire d’Or operated 124 stores, a number it had steadily grown over the years.
+We believed there was an opportunity to accelerate this roll-out and in March 2006 backed the management team, led by Eric Belmonte, in a tertiary buy-out.

 We aimed the roll-out principally at locations in French shopping centres; through organic growth and the acquisitions of existing stores owned by independent operators.

 We had also identified several potential acquisitions in France and abroad.
 When we invested, in March 2006, the business was almost exclusively French but there was potential scope to replicate its success in targeted neighbouring European markets.

 We set out to accelerate the store roll-out soon after completing our acquisition of Histoire d’Or and by the end of 2007 we had added a total of 44 stores in France, 17 of which were a result of the acquisition of the Charles d’Orville chain.